ablehobo/anduril2-plus/README.md

   * Message Entry: Easily add characters to your message or start fresh with the "create new message" option in the menu.
 (1st and 2nd option in 7H menu respectively.

+  * Misc.
+Config Menu: New entry to toggle between Morse Code number output or normal

+  * Thermal Config Menu: New option to choose Celsius or Fahrenheight readouts

 ### 🔄 State Management

   * Seamless Integration: The new Morse code mode is fully integrated into the Anduril state machine, with transitions modeled after the thermal configuration to maintain a consistent user experience.